-- 10 grams grated cheese such as gruyere or emmenthaler (I used parmigiano reggiano.)
+- 1 tablespoon grated cheese such as gruyere or emmenthaler

-- Add the flour and and stir constantly, until the roux is pale yellow and frothy, about 1 minute.
-Do not allow the roux to brown.
+- Add the flour and and whisk constantly, until the roux is thick.

-- Reduce the heat to a simmer and season with the salt, pepper and nutmeg.
+- Reduce the heat to a simmer and season with the salt and nutmeg.
 Allow to simmer for 2 to 3 minutes.